Skip to content

 Additionally, it would be interesting to investigate the use of probiotics with younger participants, and at an earlier stage of Alzheimer’s to see it this intervention could actually prevent, or halt the development of this disease.

 Dr Rosa Sancho, head of research at Alzheimer's Research UK, said:

 "The brain is often viewed as being separate from the rest of the body but scientists are understanding more about how changes in the body can impact upon the brain too.
 This new study raises interesting questions about the link between the gut and the brain, and their association with Alzheimer's disease.
 The improvements in memory and thinking, seen in people with Alzheimer's disease in this study will need to be repeated in much larger studies before we can understand the real benefits of probiotics for the brain."

 The fact that the trial also showed benefits to levels of cholesterol in the blood as well as other health markers should not be forgotten, as these have an influence on how we age.
 Interestingly, a previous study2 found that gut bacteria played an important part in protecting the blood-brain barrier and could, therefore, have an influence on protecting the brain’s delicate structure from damage potentially influencing other brain related dieases.
 It’s fascinating to see the way in which probiotics appear to extend their influence in us both physically and mentally.
 And although, as Dr Sancho says, more research is needed in this area, it is indeed an exciting advance in knowledge in this area.

-If you found this interesting, read our blog post by Kerry over in the Probiotics Learning Lab: Gut-brain axis
+If you found this information about probiotics for Alzheimer's interesting, read our blog post by Kerry over in the Probiotics Learning Lab: Gut-brain axis